How to Relieve Heel Pain in 4 Simple Stretches

 Sitting on the floor, loop a folded towel around your foot near the toes.
 Gently pull the toes towards yourself keeping the leg straight out in front.
 The stretch should be felt in the sole, calf and back of ankles (achilles).
 Hold for 15 seconds, then pull a little further to deepen the stretch for a further count of 15.

 This can be done sitting up in bed to get you walking in the morning after sleep.
 Do the movement slowly to avoid damaging the muscles and ligaments.
 You can do this with or without training shoes on.

 #4 - Use a Step to Perform a Deep Calf Stretch

-Using a step you can do a deep stretch which really helps with pain in the heel.
+Using a step inside or outdoors, you can do a deep stretch which really helps with pain in the heel.
 This might be a movement you try after you have already eased the pain using the other methods.
 Steadying yourself on a wall or chair back, stand on your toes on the edge of a step.
 With all the weight on one foot, lower the heel slowly.
 The stretch should be felt down the calf, along the achilles and along the sole of your foot.
 Hold for 15 seconds, then try and lower your heel further for another 15 seconds.